Fire Is Which State Of Matter

 Before diving into the specifics of fire, let's briefly recap the characteristics of the traditional three states of matter:

 So, where does fire fit in?
-Fire, specifically the visible flame, is a complex phenomenon involving rapid oxidation, typically a combustion reaction between a fuel source and oxygen.
+On top of that, fire, specifically the visible flame, is a complex phenomenon involving rapid oxidation, typically a combustion reaction between a fuel source and oxygen.
 This reaction releases energy in the form of heat and light.
 The light we see is a result of the incredibly high temperatures involved.
 These temperatures cause the gases present in the flame to become ionized, leading us to the concept of plasma.

 Plasma: The Fourth State of Matter